ValerieWang628/In-Search-of-Immortality/README.md

 1. [Location Map](https://github.com/ValerieWang628/In-Search-of-Immortality/blob/master/Detailed%20Location%20Map%20Illustration%20for%20Game.pdf) : This map helps designers to understand the relative positions of the rooms -- which one is to the east/west/north/south of which room, etc.

-Snap shot of the location map:
+👉🏼Snap shot of the location map:
 <p align="center">
 <img src="https://github.com/ValerieWang628/In-Search-of-Immortality/blob/master/snap/key.png" width= "400" height = "187">
 </p>

 2. [Legend and Annotation](https://github.com/ValerieWang628/In-Search-of-Immortality/blob/master/legend%20and%20Annotation%20for%20Game%20Chart.pdf): This illustration helps designers to understand the nodes with different shapes in the dependency chart -- which path is critical/alternative; which node represents death/victory, etc.

-Snap shot of the annotation:
+👉🏼Snap shot of the annotation:
 <p align="center">
 <img src="https://github.com/ValerieWang628/In-Search-of-Immortality/blob/master/snap/annotate.png" width= "400" height = "187">
 </p>